The Society of Folk Dance Historians (SFDH)

 Tamburitza was in a big growth phase among the Croatians and Serbians of Austria-Hungary from about 1870-1914.
 Much of this was apparently spurred political/cultural activists who promoted tamburitza as a national form of expression.
 The audience for this activity was mainly the provincial middle classes, who took up tamburitza and musical training along with political consciousness raising.
 Particularly among Croatians, there was also a successful effort to promote tamburitza among village agricultural workers.
 Nonetheless, Hungarians adopted it fairly early on as well, both farmers and city people &150; I have pictures of Hungarian orchestras from the early 20th century.

-By the end of the 19th century, there were dozens of small Croatian and Serbian (and a few Hungarian) professional ensembles (4 to 6 players) touring throughout Europe.
+By the end of the 19th century, there were dozens of small Croatian and Serbian (and a few Hungarian) professional ensembles (four to six players) touring throughout Europe.
 Their repertoire was a mix of "national" songs, arrangements of light classics, and international pop hits of the day many current orchestras still have such a mix, although heavier on local material.
-There are Croatian and Serbian (and a few Hungarian) composers who have written pieces in classical style for larger tamburitza ensembles (20 or more); there are still quite a few of these groups in Croatia and Vojvodina, Serbia.
+There are Croatian and Serbian (and a few Hungarian) composers who have written pieces in classical style for larger tamburitza ensembles (twenty or more); there are still quite a few of these groups in Croatia and Vojvodina, Serbia.

-The repertoire of the Vojvodina Hungarian tamburaši is largely nota (i.e., songs and dances popularized by urban Hungarian Rom orchestras) all that I knew played this music enthusiastically and many had scores from Hungary.
-The Vojvodina dance repertoire seemed to me to consist of standard nota csárdás's although the Hungarian population of Vojvodina is diverse (including some Transylvanian villages), the dance repertoire that survived into the 1970s was very small circle and couple csárdás with little variation.
+The repertoire of the Vojvodina Hungarian tamburaši is largely nota (that is, songs and dances popularized by urban Hungarian Rom orchestras) all that I knew played this music enthusiastically and many had scores from Hungary.
+The Vojvodina dance repertoire seemed to me to consist of standard nota Csárdás's although the Hungarian population of Vojvodina is diverse (including some Transylvanian< villages), the dance repertoire that survived into the 1970s was very small circle and couple Csárdás with little variation.

 Younger Hungarians have become interested in the Hungarian folk music revival; I've even heard of tanchaz being organized in some of the towns with big Hungarian populations.
 As far as I can tell, the younger musicians aren't performing anything from Vojvodina; it's mostly from Transylvania and other areas of Hungary.
 Like their contemporaries elsewhere, they share a disdain for nota; I'm sure some older folks there see the irony of old tamburitza musicians and young bagpipers.